 The only “negative” experience we had was with the wildlife, which is pretty much unavoidable, and I honestly expected we’d be interacting with a lot more critters on this trip.

 There was a small lizard guarding the wall over our bed when we arrived, but he was completely harmless and pretty cute.
-We let him outside before bedtime and made sure to close the front and patio doors quickly to keep other unwanted guests out.
+Because we didn’t want to step on him at night or accidentally trap him in our luggage, we very carefully let him out before bedtime and made sure to close the front and patio doors to keep other unwanted guests out.
 We also had one cockroach in our bathroom, but again, that’s expected pretty much anywhere south of Florida.
-A girl we met who stayed at a low-budget hotel down the street had a brown recluse in her shower, so we felt pretty good about our stay, haha.

 If you’re looking for a beautiful but affordable hotel in Costa Rica, you can’t go wrong with the Papagayo Golden Palms!